Fieldwire/fieldwire_api_docs/source/includes/_projects.md

-archived_at | The time when the project was archived access_token | Token to be used in successive API calls for this project is_email_notifications_enabled | If enabled, project members will receive an email notification whenever their tasks are updated
+archived_at | The time when the project was archived access_token | Token to be used in successive API calls for this project is_email_notifications_enabled | If enabled, project members will receive an email notification whenever their tasks are updated currency | Currency of project man_power_units | Manpower units of project time_zone | Timezone of project prompt_effort_on_complete | Prompt users to enter manpower and cost when completing tasks

 ## Get Projects